Table of Contents

 What Is Web Application Development?

 Web application development is the process of designing, building, testing, and deploying software applications that run in a web browser.
-Unlike traditional websites that primarily display static content, web applications are dynamic and interactive, enabling users to perform tasks like online shopping, banking, gaming, and social networking.

-Popular web applications like Gmail, Facebook, Netflix, Amazon, and Google Docs showcase how powerful and engaging web-based software can be offering intuitive user experiences and advanced features that rival desktop and mobile apps.
-Whether for business automation, e-commerce, or collaboration, web applications have become essential in today’s digital landscape.
+Your favourite web apps like Gmail, Facebook, Netflix, Amazon, and Google Docs shows how powerful and engaging web-based software can be offering intuitive user experiences and advanced features that rival desktop and mobile apps.

 Web Applications vs Website vs Mobile App

 - Websites: website is a collection of web pages that display content like text, images, and videos.
 Users access websites through browsers such as Chrome, Firefox, or Safari.
-Most websites are static, meaning they do not change based on user actions.
-They are easy to create and maintain but offer limited interactivity.

 - Best for: Blogs, news portals, business pages, and portfolios.